Eileen Ford: Early life and education

 The Fords' marriage became tense.
 Jerry told Eileen to "mend (your) ways or we'll be divorced!"
-She told author Michael Gross in a 1990s interview, "... so I mended my ways.
+She told author Michael Gross in a 1990s interview, "...so I mended my ways.
 That's why I'm so docile now."
 By the late 1950s, Eileen had given birth to four children: Jamie, Billy, Katie, and Lacey.

 In 1957, Leigh, aged 40 and retired from modeling, was living in France.
 She decided to start another modeling agency, this time in France.
 The police and courts insisted she was running an illegal employment agency, and she was fined.
 After World War II, employment agencies were declared illegal.
 Leigh contacted the Fords about starting a legitimate modeling agency, the first of its kind in that country.
 She continued to run a successful agency, but in 1959 was charged in court again.
 After hiring a lawyer, she finally won her case.
 The Fords agreed to expand their modeling business into Europe, and Leigh would represent them in France as well as scout for potential models all over Europe.
 Leigh was so successful that she opened branches in London and Hamburg, Germany.
 She would trade her European models for Ford's American models and vice versa.

 In the early 1960s, Ford represented then-model Martha Stewart, who like Eileen, went to Barnard College.
 Stewart modeled briefly in her late teens and early 20s, including for Chanel.
-In the 1970s, Stewart catered parties and weddings with Dorian Leigh, who became a cordon bleu level chef after retiring from the fashion industry.
-On the twentieth anniversary of the Ford Agency in 1966, Jerry Ford told The New York Times that they were billing $100,000 per week and that they were the first modeling agency to have a computer system.
-They had 175 female and 75 male models that booked 70% of modeling jobs in New York City and 30% worldwide.

 Their top models in the 1960s included Wilhelmina Cooper (who would go on to run a successful modeling agency of her own in the 1970s, until her death from lung cancer due to heavy smoking in 1980, at age 40), Jean Shrimpton, Ann Turkel, Agneta Frieberg, Ali MacGraw, Candice Bergen, Tilly Tizani, Sondra Peterson, and Donna Michelle.
 In 1968, Ford produced Eileen Ford's Book of Model Beauty, which gave beauty tips and nutrition and exercise advice.
 The book included a biography and photos of Ford's most successful models from the 1950s and 1960s.